Azure CDN from Verizon Premium rules engine features

 This article lists detailed descriptions of the available features for Azure Content Delivery Network (CDN) Rules Engine.

 The third part of a rule is the feature.
-A feature defines the type of action that is applied to the request type that is identified by a set of match conditions.
+A feature defines the type of action that is applied to the request type that gets identified by a set of match conditions.

 Azure CDN from Verizon Premium rules engine features reference